 "In general, a vegan diet contains far more nutrients than the average American diet."

-Megan Ware also recommends the following vegan meal ideas.
+Megan also recommends giving the following vegan meal ideas a try:

 - Curried chickpea and avocado sandwich